MicrosoftDocs/dynamics365smb-docs/business-central/finance-chart-of-accounts.md

 ## Get a quick overview of your finances

 The **Chart of Accounts** page displays accounts in a hierarchical list that offers fast access to the key information for each account.
 However, the list is static, and if you have many accounts, you might have to scroll to view different accounts.
 If you just want a quick overview of the basics, such as net changes and balances, the **Chart of Accounts Overview** page is a useful alternative.
-The column layout on the page is the same as you'll find on the **Chart of Accounts** page (though with fewer columns), so you won't have to reorient yourself.
+The column layout on the page is the same as the **Chart of Accounts** page (though with fewer columns), so it's easy to understand.
 You can expand or collapse the hierarchical levels.
 To make it easy to switch between the pages, the **Chart of Accounts Overview** page is available from the **Chart of Accounts** page.

 ## Access to create and edit the chart of accounts